larryms/gcp-live-k8s-visualizer/README.md

    * ```git clone https://github.com/saturnism/gcp-live-k8s-visualizer.git```
    * ```kubectl proxy --www=path/to/gcp-live-k8s-visualizer```

 That's it.

+~~
 The visualizer uses labels to organize the visualization.
 In particular it expects that

    * pods, replicationcontrollers, and services have a ```name``` label, and pods and their associated replication controller share the same ```name```, and
    * the pods in your cluster will have a ```uses``` label which contains a comma separated list of services that the pod uses.
+~~

+No longer depends on explicit labels.
+Instead uses the `run` label to create the visualization.

 ### Installation on AWS: